ricsanfre/pi-cluster/docs/_docs/node.md

 Follow the procedure indicated in ["Ubuntu OS Installation - Raspberry PI"](/docs/ubuntu/rpi/) using cloud-init configuration files (`user-data` and `network-config`) described in the table below.

 `user-data` file to be used depends on the storage architectural option selected.
-Since DHCP is used to configure network interfaces, it is not needed to change default `/boot/network-config` file.

 | Dedicated Disks | Centralized SAN  |
 |-----------------| ---------------- |